 o = :exec mail-sync.sh<Enter>

-Alternatively, you can use a utility like goimapnotify
+Alternatively, you can use a utility like goimapnotify to run the

 script whenever a new email has arrived.
 Using this configuration